turbot/guardrails-lib-fn/README.md

 # @turbot/guardrails-lib-fn

-Turbot wrapper for control functions.
+A Wrapper for Guardrails control functions.

 ## Install